In-Person School FAQs

 No. Due to COVID-19 health and safety protocols, visitors are not allowed in school buildings.

 Will the district send school or district-wide notifications each time there is a positive COVID-19 case?

-No. Only those who are determined to be close-contacts through contact tracing will be contacted.
+No. Only those who are determined to be close contacts through contact tracing will be contacted.
 Sending school or district-wide notifications is problematic for the following reasons: 1) It can result in parents and employees receiving excessive emails, calls, and texts.
 2) It can cause distractions and create unnecessary panic.
 3) It can lead to community members treating district emails like spam.
-If people want to keep track of COVID-19 metrics in each building, they can view the HSD Community Health Dashboard.
-The dashboard can be viewed here.

 How do I report a positive COVID-19 test?